 - Do not drink alcohol 24 - 48 hours before your tattoo

-- Do not consume coffee before your procedure
+- Do not consume coffee or any caffeine before your procedure

 Do not take an aspirin or ibuprofen for pain relief (this thins the blood)

-Now that you know what NOT to do, it’s time to share my secret recipe for amazing microblading results!
-I love a good acronym so here’s one to help you out, just think of: A - W - M which stands for Absolutely Wonderful Make-up or better yet, Absorb, Wash, Moisturize!
+Now that you know what NOT to do, it’s time to share my secret recipe for amazing PMU results!
+I love a good acronym so here’s one to help you out, just think of A - W - M which stands for Absorb, Wash, Moisturize!